Prague wakes up in shock and horror after ‘senseless’ shooting attack leaves 14 dead - KTVZ

 Prague wakes up in shock and horror after ‘senseless’ shooting attack leaves 14 dead

-Near Prague, Czech Republic (CNN) — Prague woke up Friday to shock and disbelief after a gunman killed 14 people and injured 25 more at Charles University, the deadliest peacetime attack in the history of the Czech Republic.
+Near Prague, Czech Republic (CNN) — Prague was in shock and mourning Friday after a gunman killed 14 people and injured 25 more at Charles University, the deadliest peacetime attack in the history of the Czech Republic.

 The brutal incident on Thursday was also the first-ever school or college shooting in the Czech Republic, leaving the nation and its top officials stunned.